 Combined non-resident plus additional dwellings examples

-For a non-resident buyer with an additional-dwellings position (worldwide-property ownership over £40,000 under Schedule 4ZA, or spouse-aggregation triggering the surcharge), both surcharges apply.
+If you are non-resident and also sit in an additional-dwellings position (worldwide-property ownership over £40,000 under Schedule 4ZA, or spouse-aggregation triggering the surcharge), both surcharges apply.

 £500,000 purchase, non-resident plus additional dwellings.
 Standard residential SDLT £15,000.
 Add 5% Schedule 4ZA on each band: 5% on £125,000 plus 7% on £125,000 plus 10% on £250,000 equals £6,250 + £8,750 + £25,000 = £40,000.
 Add 2% Schedule 9A on each band on top: 7% on £125,000 plus 9% on £125,000 plus 12% on £250,000 equals £8,750 + £11,250 + £30,000 = £50,000.
 At a hypothetical 3% non-resident rate: 8% on £125,000 plus 10% on £125,000 plus 13% on £250,000 equals £10,000 + £12,500 + £32,500 = £55,000.